The Certificate III in Individual Support

 The update of the Certificate III in Individual Support

-will be conducted alongside the Certificate IV in Ageing Support
+is being conducted alongside the update of the Certificate IV in Ageing Support

 and Certificate IV in Disability

 .
-While all three of these Qualifications fall under the remit of the Direct Client Care and Support IRC, the Ageing Services IRC and Disability Support IRCs will be working collaboratively with the Direct Client Care and Support IRC to undertake the review and update of the Training Package Products.
+While all three of these Qualifications fall under the remit of the Direct Client Care and Support IRC, the Aged Services IRC and Disability Support IRCs are working collaboratively with the Direct Client Care and Support IRC to undertake the review and update of the Training Package Products.

 Please click here